Vandivier/arias-tale-rpg/docs/metagame.md

    Description: An introductory strategic mode using a square grid to add a basic level of tactical gameplay.
    Gameplay: Utilizes a square grid for movement and action ranges.
 Players move characters on the grid and execute actions while considering their spatial positions.
 Tiles can have elevation, environmental effects, bonuses, dangers, or items ranging from small rocks, berries, and branches to the occasional rarer item.
    Objective: Introduce players to tactical gameplay elements like positioning and range, offering a simpler version of more complex strategic modes.
-4. Detailed Mode
+4. Complex Strategic Mode, also called Hex Mode
    Description: A complex tactical combat system with in-depth strategy elements, designed for experienced players.
-   Gameplay: Features a grid-based system (square or hex) with detailed character stats and abilities.
+   Gameplay: Features a hex grid battle with detailed character stats and abilities.
 Focuses on strategic planning, positioning, and complex character abilities.
    Objective: Provide a deep tactical combat experience that challenges players with critical strategic considerations.
 5. TCG Mode (Trading Card Game)
    Description: Mimics the mechanics of a trading card game within the RPG setting.